Health Focus

 • Endocrine disruption: PFAS mimic sex hormones, potentially disrupting puberty timing in children

-How to Find Out If Your Water Is Contaminated
+How to Find Out If Your Tap Water Is Contaminated with PFAS

-Step 1: Check the EWG Tap Water Database The Environmental Working Group maintains the most comprehensive PFAS water contaminant database for US municipal water supplies: https://www.ewg.org/tapwater/.
-Enter your zip code to see what has been detected in your municipal supply.
+Step 1: Check a PFAS Drinking Water Contamination Map The Environmental Working Group maintains the most comprehensive PFAS tap water database for US municipal water supplies: https://www.ewg.org/tapwater/.
+Enter your zip code into this PFAS drinking water contamination map to see what has been detected in your area.

 Step 2: Review Your Annual Water Quality Report (CCR) All US public water utilities are legally required to publish a Consumer Confidence Report (CCR) every July.
 Your water company must mail this to you or make it available online.
-Check for any PFAS listings.
+Check for any PFAS listings, including PFOA and PFOS levels.

-Step 3: Test Your Specific Tap If you have a private well, your water is NOT tested by any government agency.
+Step 3: Test Your Specific Tap or Private Well If you have a private well, your water is NOT tested by any government agency.
 You must test it yourself.
-Several certified laboratories offer PFAS testing for well water for $200–400.
-The EPA recommends using a lab certified by your state’s drinking water program.
+DIY test strips do not work for these chemicals; several certified laboratories offer professional PFAS testing for well water for $200–400.
+The EPA recommends using a lab certified by your state's drinking water program to ensure accurate results.

 Filter TypePFAS Removal RateCost RangeNotes